jquense/reveal-react-meetup-presentation/slides/two.md

 localized state limits composability; it represents codified behavior

-State that can't be controlled by a parent must be duplicated which inverts data flow
+State that can't be controlled by a parent must be duplicated or invert data flow
 <!-- .element: class="fragment" -->

 ```js